pat-earl/faculty-page/src/teaching/2021-2022/252-unix-admin/lectures.md

     {"name": "General Information", "file": "slides/basic_commands.md"},
     {"name": "Filesystem", "file": "slides/filesystem.md"}, ) %}

-## Course Lectures

-These are the lecture slides used in the course.

 {% for lec in lectures -%}
 * {{ lec['name'] }} - [Slides]({{ get_link(lec['file']) }})